almin/almin/docs/TutorialTodoApp.md

 #### Factory of UseCase

-You notice about `AddTodoItemFactory`.
+You may notice about `AddTodoItemFactory`.

-`AddTodoItemFactory` is not must, but it help to write tests.
+`AddTodoItemFactory` is not must, but it helps to write tests.
 We can write test for `AddTodoItem` UseCase.

 > Source: [`todomvc/test/UseCase/AddTodoItem-test.js`](https://github.com/almin/almin/tree/master/examples/todomvc/test/UseCase/AddTodoItem-test.js)